-If there are fewer constraints on time and access to homes or if the incident is smaller (Level 3), joint PDA teams should validate as much damage as possible to ensure that estimates are accurate and that federal assistance is required.
-When the joint PDA team has the opportunity, it can make more nuanced degree of damage determinations by observing or validating other variables, for example:
+If there are fewer constraints on time and access to homes or if the incident is smaller (Level 3), joint PDA teams should validate as much damage as possible to ensure that estimates are accurate, and that federal assistance is required.
+When the joint PDA teamhas the opportunity, it can make more nuanced degree of damage determinations by observing or validating other variables, for example:

-- The number of essential living spaces flooded, - The water level (height) in essential living spaces, - If the waterline has reached electrical outlets. - Duration of the flood, and - Contaminants in the water (e.g., oil, chemicals, and sewage).
+- The number of essential living spaces flooded, - The water level (height) in essential living spaces, - If the waterline has reached electrical outlets, - Duration of the flood, and - Contaminants in the water (e.g., oil, chemicals, etc.) which would require special decontamination protocols above standard flood water cleaning procedures.